aumartinez/mvc-php/README.md

 ### The Pageview result

-In the page controller, the main View class is called but also a "Pageview" class, the main View will output the data returned by the model, and the Pageview will dynamically update a few localizations used in the HTML code to:
+In the page controller, the main View class is called but also a "Pageview" class, the main View will output the data returned by the model, and the Pageview will dynamically update a few keywords/directives used in the HTML code to:

 - Locate media resources and reference them correctly.
 - Add local hyperlink references (landing page, navigation).
+- Add the page title.

 For example: